redhat-developer/vscode-java/README.md

  * `java.import.generatesMetadataFilesAtProjectRoot` : Specify whether the project metadata files(.project, .classpath, .factorypath, .settings/) will be generated at the project root.
 Defaults to `false`.
  * `java.inlayHints.parameterNames.enabled`: Enable/disable inlay hints for parameter names.
 Supported values are: `none`(isable parameter name hints), `literals`(Enable parameter name hints only for literal arguments) and `all`(Enable parameter name hints for literal and non-literal arguments).
 Defaults to `literals`.

+New in 1.6.0:
+* `java.signatureHelp.description.enabled`: Enable/disable to show the description in signature help.
+Defaults to `false`.

 Semantic Highlighting
 ===============